Learn How to Extend AD Schema for SCCM | ConfigMgr | MEMCM

 • Act as the Schema Master domain controller server

-To extend the Active Directory Schema for SCCM, you must follow the steps mentioned below.
+To extend the Active Directory Schema for SCCM, follow the steps below.

 • Login to Schema Master DC server with Schema admin access rights